jpaten/IrisGenomeProject/README.md

 # IrisGenomeProject
-A science project for an Iris Science Academy class
-It involves counting differences between genes and requires the biopython maf reader.
+A science project for an Iris Science Academy class.\n It involves counting differences between genes and requires the biopython maf reader.